 Ekalaka is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ekalaka is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Ekalaka who work in sales jobs (16.22%), office and administrative support (14.86%), and management occupations (12.84%).
+There are especially a lot of people living in Ekalaka who work in office and administrative support (17.19%), sales jobs (14.84%), and maintenance occupations (11.72%).

-A relatively large number of people in Ekalaka telecommute to their jobs.
-Overall, about 23.97% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.46% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Ekalaka doesn't have a public transportation system that people use for their commute.
+Ekalaka is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Ekalaka in 2022 was $28,104, which is lower middle income relative to Montana and the nation.
-This equates to an annual income of $112,416 for a family of four.
+The per capita income in Ekalaka in 2022 was $31,064, which is middle income relative to Montana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $124,256 for a family of four.
 However, Ekalaka contains both very wealthy and poor people as well.

 The people who call Ekalaka home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ekalaka residents report their race to be White, followed by Native American.
 Important ancestries of people in Ekalaka include German, Irish, Norwegian, English, and Scottish.